This game has unused playable characters.

 Hasn't got a greyscale version for mirror matches, like the Final Boss version of Eggman.
 He was made playable in the HD rerelease by pressing Start over Sonic on the character select screen (offline versus and online versus only).

-Eggman's stupid robot thing from the intro cutscene.
-Hasn't got a greyscale version for mirror matches.
+Eggman's robot from the intro cutscene.
+Doesn't have a grayscale version for mirror matches.
 Head keeps rotating around like in the opening cinematic.
 It has no between-level artwork (it uses Eggman's).
 He has Final Boss Eggman's move set, except the triple punch uses purple speed lines instead of white.

 While RoboEgg does have a player name buried next to all the other names, in-game it just defaults to Eggman's.